apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mixed verdict against former officers in Tyre Nichols beating death case**
+**‘Joker 2’ Ending Explained: The Joke’s On Us**

-You can read more about it [here](https://abcnews.go.com/US/tyre-nichols-case-federal-trial-verdict/story?id\\u003d114440582).
+You can read more about it [here](https://www.thewrap.com/joker-2-ending-explained/).

 ## Requirements
 - Python 3.8